loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

 }
 ```

 The third piece is the test code.
-To initialize the test environment, we need to create a `Dredd` instance specifying the configuration.
+To initialize the test environment, you need to create a `Dredd` instance specifying the configuration.
 There are two required fields in the configuration object: `server` and `options.path`.
  `localhostAndPort + \'/swagger.json\'` is the predefined end point LoopBack 4 uses for the client to access the API specification of the service API.

 ```js